 The best crepes are in rue Mouffetard and you will find many people strolling with their lunch/dinner in hand.
 If you want to blend in they are delicious and be sure to ask for a ‘galette au fromage’ when at the vender, if you would like one with cheese.

-When it comes to dining in the Latin Quarter, take your time and take in the aromas as you pass the various eateries.
+When it comes to dining in the Quarter, take your time and take in the aromas as you pass the various eateries.
 There are a lot of Greek restaurants in this area but many classical French ones too.

-Paris Itinerary For 7 Days: Day 6 – Notre Dame Cathedral & River Seine Cruise
+Days in Paris: 6 – Notre Dame Cathedral & River Seine Cruise

 Sitting prominent right in the middle of the river Seine in ‘Ile de la Cite’ is the Notre Dame Cathedral.
 Named by the French as ‘Our Lady’ it is over 800 years old.
 It was completed in 1345 and is the place where Napoleon was crowned Emperor.